nrbray-hackmd/UnmannedAerotowTug/Coordination/NigelB.md/NigelB.md

 # Next steps
 ## todo: literature search for state of the art in reliability and redundancy for unmanned aircraft

+### Useful information

+[PFreeman] says <mark>"certifiable techniques to address UAS LOC incidents must, whenever feasible, rely on analytical over hardware redundancy to maintain the operational advantages of UAS"</mark>

 ### work in progress, quotes from reference documents [here](https://hackmd.io/IjcOlnhtSNO6bEC0fUDX-w#Reliability-and-redundancy-for-unmanned-aircraft)
 - Existing low-cost unmanned aerospace systems are unreliable {citation?}